sksameer204/hexo-theme-materialize/README.md

 ### Install the theme

-You install the theme by using:
+You can install the theme by using:

 ```
 $ git clone https://github.com/carlos-algms/hexo-theme-materialize.git themes/materialize